eclipse-glsp/glsp-examples/project-templates/java-emf-eclipse/README.md

 To resolve all compilation errors you have to set the correct target platform.
 Got to the preferences (`Window -> Preferences`) and navigate to the target platform options (`Plug-in Development -> Target Platform`)-
 Selected the `2021-03-Release` target definition and click `Apply`.
-Once the target definitions has been resolved there should be no more compilation errors.
+Once the target platform has been resolved there should be no more compilation errors.

 ## Building the example